Why Kids Skip or Double-Count Objects (And How to Help!)

 Another common challenge happens when kids rush through their verbal count list.
 Instead of matching each number word to an object, the count list can start to sound like one long string of memorized words as they “float” their hand above the set of objects.
 Sometimes kids even keep counting past the number of objects because they want to land on a familiar or “friendly” number like five or ten.

+One helpful strategy is to encourage your child to slow down and model counting very dramatically.
 When you count with your child, emphasize the movement from one object to the next.
 Say each number word slowly and clearly, and make sure to say the number word right as you touch the object.
 Making this process a little theatrical can help your child understand that each word is being used to label exactly one object.

 Practice One-to-One Correspondence Outside of Counting